CAR T cell: Antigen recognition

 Although the initial clinical remission rates after CAR T cell therapy in all patients are as high as 90%, long-term survival rates are much lower.
 The cause is typically the emergence of leukemia cells that do not express CD19 and so evade recognition by the CD19–CAR T cells, a phenomenon known as antigen escape.
 Preclinical studies developing CAR T cells with dual targeting of CD19 plus CD22 or CD19 plus CD20 have demonstrated promise, and trials studying bispecific targeting to circumvent CD19 down-regulation are ongoing.

 In 2018, a version of CAR was developed that is referred to as SUPRA CAR, or split, universal, and programmable.
 Multiple mechanisms can be deployed to finely regulate the activity of SUPRA CAR, which limits overactivation.
 In contrast to the traditional CAR design, SUPRA CAR allows targeting of multiple antigens without further genetic modification of a person's immune cells.

-SMDCs (small molecule drug conjugates) platform in immuno-oncology is an experimental approach that makes possible the engineering of a single universal CAR T cell, which binds with extraordinarily high affinity to a benign molecule designated as fluorescein isothiocyanate (FITC).
-These cells are then used to treat various cancer types when co-administered with bispecific SMDC adaptor molecules.
-These unique bispecific adaptors are constructed with a FITC molecule and a tumor-homing molecule to precisely bridge the universal CAR T cell with the cancer cells, which causes localized T cell activation.
-Anti-tumor activity in mice is induced only when both the universal CAR T cells plus the correct antigen-specific adaptor molecules are present.
-Anti-tumor activity and toxicity can be controlled by adjusting the administered adaptor molecule dosing.
 Treatment of antigenically heterogeneous tumors can be achieved by administration of a mixture of the desired antigen-specific adaptors.

 CAR T function

-Fourth generation CARs (also known as TRUCKs or armored CARs) further add factors that enhance T cell expansion, persistence, and anti‐tumoral activity.
-This can include cytokines, such is IL-2, IL-5, IL-12 and co‐stimulatory ligands.
+Fourth generation CARs (also known as TRUCKs or armored CARs) further add factors that enhance T cell expansion, persistence, and anti-tumoral activity.
+This can include cytokines, such is IL-2, IL-5, IL-12 and co-stimulatory ligands.